A detailed itinerary for a Perth to Exmouth road trip in Western Australia.

 This road trip can be done in either direction: Fly Perth to Exmouth and drive back to Perth or drive from Perth to Exmouth and fly back to Perth.
 We opted for the former as we were hoping to reach Exmouth before the whale sharks left (more on that later!).

-When hiring a car for a one way trip there are ‘one way fees’.
+When hiring a car for a one-way trip there are ‘one way fees’.
 These aren’t usually included in the upfront price so make sure you check the small print.
-Avis currently offer $150/$250 one way fees for this route depending on the direction you travel.
+Avis often offer $150/$250 one way fee deals for this route depending on the direction you travel.
 Other companies can vary from $250 – $1000 so make sure you check before booking!

 Perth to Exmouth Road Trip Summary: